joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/movie-clip-example-runtime-assets-explorer.md

 <div>

-By defining the RuntimeLibrary interface, it’s possible to create multiple asset library SWF files that can be loaded into another SWF file.
+By defining the RuntimeLibrary interface, it's possible to create multiple asset library SWF files that can be loaded into another SWF file.
 Making an individual SWF library of assets involves four tasks: